AlexWendland/public-note/OMSCS/CS6250/Week 0 - Assumed knowledge.md

 #### Multiple switches

-When multiple switches are on the same network - nothing really changes about the switches rules.
+To handle loops in the network we have to use the [[Spanning Tree Protocol (STP)]] to turn off certain connections.

 ### Lesson 5: Everything a router does to communicate between networks